Sep 16, 2021

 A business plan is a document that explains a business’s goals and how to achieve them.
-It contains detailed planning for the marketing, financial, and operational aspects of a company.
+It contains detailed planning for the marketing, financial, and operational aspects of a company or an eCommerce store.

 That said, it’s essential to understand the purpose of writing a business plan.
 Here are the reasons why you should have one:

 - Establish a business focus – the goals and the detailed steps in a business plan help you to focus on actions that pursue the objectives.

 - Secure funding – external investors will look into your business plan to see the goals and how you want to realize a profitable business.
 A feasible company should have inline financial projection and action plans.